remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 * [Processing messages in order](../core-functionalities/concurrency-control.md)

 Messages in managed queues are stored redundantly.
 This [distributed](../strategies/distributed.md) nature results in:
+* slightly delayed messages (mentioned in the docs)
 * messages delivered more than once
 * messages delivered out-of-order